manofgod747/Psychology/README.md

 [1] Psychodiagnostik 1921, Hermann Rorschach

 ## Cannabis Therapy
 Cannabis (Marijuana) is a plant that has various mental and emotional effects on subjects depending on the mental state of the subject.
 When inhaled or prepared as an edible, the effects can range from psychotic and disturbing to enjoyable and satisfying.
-Disturbing effects are observed in patient with some degree of psychopathy.
-A higher degree of psychopathy results in a higher likelyhood of paranoid delusions and disturbing emotions while under the effect of the substance.
+Disturbing effects are observed in patients with some degree of psychopathy.
+Higher degrees of psychopathy results in a higher likelyhood of paranoid delusions and disturbing emotions while under the effect of the substance.

 Cannabis causes raised emotional awareness.
-During the effects, the subject is in a condition to better respond to therapeutic efforts because of raised emotional awareness.
+During the effects, the subject is in a condition to better respond to therapeutic efforts.
 The dose must be determined on an individual basis.
-Ideally the dose is low enough to keep the subject emotionally safe.
+Ideally, the dose is low enough to keep the subject emotionally stable and safe.

 ## Dealing with Psychosis and Anxiety
+When a patient reaches a state of insight of traumatic events, psychotic symptoms and anxiety increase.
+At this point cannabis is used to further raise emotional awareness.
+The subject can clearly feel anxious pains in various bodyparts.

+The subject uses the anxious pains as a guide to increase muscle tension in those areas.
+The tensions leads to the physical position of a traumatic event.
+While the subject adjusts into position, the tension focuses the anxiety and takes control of it.
+If the subject relaxes, the anxiety spreads and feels overwhelming.
+The subject then stays in the tensed up position and meditates on the emotion.
+Eventually, the memory is integrated into the psyche and the patient is relieved from the psychotic and anxious symptoms.